Minimally invasive olive cultivation

 Maximum space for trees and nature

-- microclimatically favorable situation due to south-facing, wind-protected valley locations of the olive groves (65/13 trees)
+- Favourable microclimate thanks to south-facing, wind-protected valley locations of the olive groves (65/13 trees)

-- high light enjoyment of approx. 2600 hours p.a.
-(Ihringen), with an upward trend
+- High light exposure of approx. 2,600 hours per year (Ihringen), with an upward trend

-- Cold air drainage due to terrain gradient
+- Cold air drainage due to the slope of the terrain

 As a contribution to the revitalization of the old Kaiserstuhl mixed landscapes in the sense of oleavitic culture, biodiversity is increased and symbiotic relationships between trees and vines are promoted, among other things